Introducing mle-monitor: A Lightweight Experiment & Resource Monitoring Tool πΊ

 'stop_time': '12/10/21 01:37'}

-You can also always print a summary snapshot of the last experiments using protocol.summary()
+You can also always print a summary snapshot of the last experiments using protocol.summary().
+By providing the boolean option full, you also print the resources used in an experiment:

 # Print a summary of the last experiments